-Scandinavian interior design is one of the most popular styles homeowners usually go for when designing their home.
-Known for its minimalistic and functional approach to design, the style features clean lines, muted colours, and natural materials.
+Scandinavian interior design remains one of the most enduringly popular home styles in Singapore — and it's easy to see why.
+Known for its minimalistic and functional approach, the style combines clean lines, muted colours, and natural materials to create a warm, serene home environment that feels effortlessly put together.

 Scandinavian interior design is favoured for its minimalism.
 This manifests in a neutral colour palette throughout the house, with muted pops of colour coming through furniture and decoration.
 Materials like wood and leather are often used in this design style to evoke warmth, while natural light creates a bright and airy ambience.